altercation/figtree/README.md

 =======

-an Arch Linux AIF module to create conFIG TREEs from local or remote profiles

-Ethan Schoonover <es@ethanschoonover.com>
+an Arch Linux AIF module to create conFIG TREEs from local or remote profiles Ethan Schoonover <es@ethanschoonover.com>

-## CODE STATUS
+## Goals:

+  * Keep your system config in version control

+  * Separate hardware specific packages, configuration files, and values from other profile scope

+  * Easily update the profile from a live system; easily update a live system from the profile

+  * Access the profile at install time from the Arch ISO via AIF

-Here there be dragons
+## CODE STATUS: Here there be dragons

 ## Features